Phoebe Farris

-Life

-Farris received a Bachelor’s degree in fine arts from the City University of New York, a Master’s degree in art therapy from Pratt Institute and a doctorate in art education from the University of Maryland.
+Farris received a bachelor's degree in fine arts from the City University of New York, a master's degree in art therapy from Pratt Institute and a doctorate in art education from the University of Maryland.

-She taught at Purdue University for 22 years, and is now a professor emerita.
-The Phoebe Farris papers are held in the Purdue University Libraries, Archives and Special Collections.
-She has regularly authored articles in Cultural Survival Quarterly.

 Farris has exhibited her documentary photography all over the world and curated traveling exhibits, including Visual Power: 21st Century Native American Artists/Intellectuals for the US Department of State.
 Since the 1980's, the subjects of her work have focused on documentation of contemporary Native American culture east of the Mississippi River and in the Caribbean.

-Phoebe Farris is the Contributing Arts Editor for Cultural Survival Quarterly.